antor44/livestream_video/README.md

 #

 Usage: ./livestream_video.sh stream_url [step_s] [model] [language] [translate] [quality] [ [player executable + player options] ] [timeshift] [sync s] [segments n] [segment_time m]

+For the script: Local audio/video file must be enclosed in double quotation marks, with full path or if the file is in the same directory preceded with './'

  [streamlink] option forces the url to be processed by streamlink.